aalto-grades/aalto-grades/e2e-tests/README.md

 ## Running tests

-Start the website in docker by running docker compose at the root of the project:
+Start the website in Docker by running Docker Compose at the root of the
+project:

 ```
 docker compose up --build
 ```

-Then launch playwright in cli mode:
+Then launch Playwright in this directory in CLI mode:

 ```
 npx playwright test
 ```

-or in ui mode:
+Or in UI mode:

 ```
 npx playwright test --ui